 Trading Time for Money Creates an Income Ceiling

-The average American salary sits at $66,622 as of 2023, according to Social Security Administration data.
+The average American salary, per the latest Social Security Administration data, was $66,622 in 2023 and $69,629 in 2024.
 Yet reaching the top 10% of earners requires nearly $149,000 annually, and breaking into the top 1% demands $749,000.
 These gaps are nearly impossible to bridge through salary increases alone, which typically average 3-5% annually for most workers.

 The Declining Value of Labor

 Wage stagnation has become the norm despite increasing productivity.
-From June 2009 through September 2021, average hourly earnings for production workers increased 40.3%, but corporate profits skyrocketed 133.7%โfar exceeding GDP growth of 61.2%.
+From June 2009 through September 2021, average hourly earnings for production workers crept up only 40.3%, while corporate profits skyrocketed 133.7%, well past GDP growth of 61.2%.
 This disconnect between productivity and pay means workers are generating more value than ever but capturing less of it.

 The situation becomes even more stark when examining long-term trends.
 Between 1979 and 2018, wages for the top 1% grew by 179%, while the top 0.1% saw increases of 389%.
 Meanwhile, wages for the bottom 90% grew just 28%.
-This isn’t about individual effortโit’s about systemic differences in how wages versus profits accumulate wealth.
+This isn’t about individual effort.
+It’s about the structural difference between how wages and profits accumulate.

 The Tax Burden of W-2 Income